openaps/AndroidAPSdocs/docs/EN/Module/index.rst

 Overview Part 1 - Modules
 ==============================================
 AAPS is not just a (self-built) application, the application is a just one of serveral modules.
+Before deciding for one, it would be a good idea to have a look at the Hardware Setup, too.

 Necessary Modules
 =====================